sunil-poudel/Contact-manager/README.md

-contact manager, an android application that will allow you to add, update, delete the contacts. it'll use sqlite to handle the database
+contact manager, an android application that allows you to add, update, delete the contacts. it'll use sqlite to handle the database

-currently under development...
+update: app development is completed and ready to use on android!